-If your doctor gives you an inhaled medication to open your lungs (bronchodilator) after your initial test, you'll need to wait 15 minutes and then you'll have another set of measurements done.
-That way your doctor can compare the results of the two measurements, to see whether the bronchodilator improved your airflow.
-Each set of measurements usually takes less than 15 minutes to complete.
+Your doctor may give you an inhaled medication to open your lungs (bronchodilator) after the initial round of tests.
+You'll need to wait 15 minutes and then do another set of measurements.
+Your doctor then can compare the results of the two measurements to see whether the bronchodilator improved your airflow.

 - Forced vital capacity (FVC).
 This is the largest amount of air that you can forcefully exhale after breathing in as deeply as you can.
 A lower than normal FVC reading indicates restricted breathing.

 - Forced expiratory volume (FEV-1).
 This is how much air you can force from your lungs in one second.
-It's a good way to measure the severity of your breathing problems.
+This reading helps your doctor assess the severity of your breathing problems.
 Lower FEV-1 readings indicate more significant obstruction.

 July 11, 2014